 About 1 in 20 people suffer from nightmares.
-However, amongst those who are suffering from post traumatic stress disorder (PTSD), research indicates that this increases to approximately 70% – 95%.
+However, amongst those who are suffering from post-traumatic stress disorder (PTSD), research indicates that this increases to approximately 70% – 95%.
 Those with PTSD may well also suffer from related psychological problems including intrusive memories, flashbacks and panic disorder.

 Often, the content of the nightmare in those who suffer from PTSD will relate closely to the original trauma – resulting in a partial reliving of the experience/experiences.
 However, this is not always the case.

-People who suffer from trauma related nightmares are more likely to have accompanying body movements (eg thrashing about – yes, that really does happen, as I can vouch for personally; it’s not just in the movies!) during their frightening dreams than those who have nightmares which are non-trauma related.
+People who suffer from trauma-related nightmares are more likely to have accompanying body movements (e.g. thrashing about – yes, that really does happen, as I can vouch for personally; it’s not just in the movies!) during their frightening dreams than those who have nightmares which are non-trauma related.

-TREATMENT FOR PTSD RELATED NIGHTMARES :
+TREATMENT FOR TRAUMA-RELATED NIGHTMARES :

 The standard treatment for PTSD itself often improves nightmares.
 However, there is also a specific therapy available known as IMAGERY REHEARSAL THERAPY.
-This form of therapy involves the individual, under the guidance of the therapist, rehearsing content of the nightmare WHEN AWAKE repeatedly and changing the ending of the nightmare to make it less frightening.
+This form of therapy involves the individual, under the guidance of the therapist, rehearsing the content of the nightmare WHEN AWAKE repeatedly and changing the ending of the nightmare to make it less frightening.

-More research needs to be conducted on the effectiveness of drugs at reducing nightmares, but, to-date, the most promising drug for this treatment is called PRAZOSIN.
+More research needs to be conducted on the effectiveness of drugs at reducing nightmares, but, to date, the most promising drug for this treatment is called PRAZOSIN.

 Some therapists claim to be able to help individuals who suffer from nightmares to turn these nightmares into what are known as LUCID DREAMS ( a lucid dream is a dream in which a person is aware s/he is dreaming and can exercise control over what happens in the dream.
 It is a genuine phenomenon; I know this because I have had about half-a-dozen such dreams in my life-time).
-However, more research needs to be conducted into this subject.
+However, more research needs to be conducted on this subject.